jacesca/JacquelineEscalante_ThoughtfulChallenge/README.md

 # RPA - Collect News

-This RPA automates the process of extracting news from a website and exporting it to an Excel file.
+This RPA automates the process of extracting news from the website "https://www.aljazeera.com/" and exporting it to an Excel file.

 ## Parameters: